mahmadzadeh/rolling-scene/README.md

 Implements an infinite scroll scene with a helicopter moving over hills and valleys.

-Hills and valleys generated randomly.
+Hills and valleys are generated randomly.

 Stars in the background are also generated randomly (location and color)